Quantum Error Correction for Beginners: The 3-qubit code: a good starting point for quantum error correction

 with probability $1-3\epsilon^2+O(\epsilon^4)$ and

 with probability $3\epsilon^2 + O(\epsilon^4)$.
-This is the crux of how QEC suppresses errors at the logical level.
-During a round of error correction, if no error is detected (which if the error rate is small, occurs with high probability), the error on the resulting state is suppressed from $O(\epsilon^2)$ to $O(\epsilon^6)$, while if a single error is detected, the fidelity of the resulting state remains the same.

-This is expected, as the 3-qubit code is a single error correcting code.
-If one error has already been corrected then the failure rate of the logical system is conditional on experiencing one further error (which will be proportional to $\epsilon^2$).
+This is the general idea of how QEC suppresses errors at the logical level.
+During a round of error correction, if no error is detected, the error on the resulting state is suppressed from $O(\epsilon^2)$ to $O(\epsilon^6)$.
+If a single error is detected, the fidelity of the resulting state remains the same.
+As the 3-qubit code is a single error correcting code, if one error has already been corrected then the failure rate of the logical qubit is conditional on experiencing one further error (which will be proportional to $\epsilon^2$).
 As $\epsilon \ll 1$ the majority of correction cycles will detect no error and the fidelity of the resulting encoded state is higher than when unencoded.
-Note, that as $\epsilon^2 \rightarrow 1/3$ the benefit of the code disappears as every correction cycle detects an error and the resulting fidelity is no better than an unencoded qubit

-It should be stressed that {\bf no error correction scheme will, in general, restore a corrupted state to a perfectly clean code-state}.
-The resulting state will contain a superposition of a clean state and corrupted states, the point is that the fidelity of the corrupted states, at the logical level, is greater than the corresponding fidelity for unencoded qubits.
+It should be stressed that {\bf no error correction scheme will, in general, fully restore a corrupted state to the original logical state}.
+The resulting state will generally contain a superposition or a mixture of a clean state and a logically erred state depending on whether the error process is coherent or incoherent.
+The point is that the fidelity of the corrupted states, at the logical level, is greater than the corresponding fidelity for unencoded qubits.
 Consequently the probability of measuring the correct result at the end of a specific algorithm increases when the system is encoded.

-This example shows the basic principles of error correction.
-As mentioned earlier, the 3-qubit code does not represent a full quantum code and the error model that we considered neglected imperfect gates and the possibility of errors occurring during state preparation and/or correction.
-In the coming sections we will briefly take a look at several full quantum codes, both used for quantum memory and computation and we will introduce the concept of full QEC using stabilizer codes.
-This will then lead to a description of full fault-tolerant quantum error correction.
+The example shown here is somewhat unphysical. i.e. it assumes perfect gate operations, errors that only consists of $\sigma_x$-rotations at a specific point in the circuit.
+In the coming sections we will introduce the concepts necessary when relaxing these assumptions.

-\section{The Nine Qubit Code: The First Full Quantum code}
+\section{The 9-qubit code: The first full quantum code}